jleath/Gitlet/hw4/spec/hw4.md

 ![karplus-strong](karplus-strong.png)

-You can play a double value with the StdDraw.play() method.
-For example StdDraw.play(0.333) will tell the diaphragm of your speaker to extend itself to 1/3rd of its total reach, StdDraw.play(-0.9) will tell it to stretch its little heart backwards almost as far as it can reach.
+You can play a double value with the StdAudio.play() method.
+For example StdAudio.play(0.333) will tell the diaphragm of your speaker to extend itself to 1/3rd of its total reach, StdAudio.play(-0.9) will tell it to stretch its little heart backwards almost as far as it can reach.
 Movement of the speaker diaphragm displaces air, and if you displace air in nice patterns, these disruptions will be intepreted by your consciousness as pleasing thanks to billions of years of evolution.
 See [this page](http://electronics.howstuffworks.com/speaker6.htm) for more.
-If you simply do StdDraw.play(0.9) and never play anything again, the diaphragm shown in the image would just be sitting still 9/10ths of the way forwards.
+If you simply do StdAudio.play(0.9) and never play anything again, the diaphragm shown in the image would just be sitting still 9/10ths of the way forwards.

 Rename `GuitarString.java.skeleton` to `GuitarString.java`.
 Complete 'GuitarString.java' so that it implements the Karplus-Strong algorithm.

+The provided `TestGuitarString` class provides a sample test `testPluckTheAString` that attempts to play an A-note on a guitar string.
+You should hear an A-note when you run this test.
+If you don't, you should consider writing finer grained tests that inspect quantiative behavior of the the class.

-Once you're relatively comfortable that GuitarString should be working (perhaps through the use of tests), try compiling and running 'GuitarHeroLite'.
-It will provide an interface, allowing the user to play sounds using the `synthesizer` package's `GuitarString` class.
+Once you're relatively comfortable that GuitarString should be working, try compiling and running 'GuitarHeroLite'.
+It will provide an interface, allowing the user to interactively play sounds using the `synthesizer` package's `GuitarString` class.

 When you run `GuitarHeroLite`, it will open a Standard Draw window.
 Click on the window, and press "a" or "c".
 These should play two different guitar string sounds for you.
 This is just the sound of a double dequeuing repeatedly.
 It is like magic.